-In addition to the regular courses offered by this department there are many extra-curricular activities for both men and women students.
-Tryouts for these organizations are held early in the fall term, the time of the actual tryouts being announced on the various bulletin boards of the campus.
-This group includes the Military Band under the direction of Leonard Falcone, the Michigan State Symphony Orchestra under the direction of Michael Press, Women's Glee Club under the direction of Miss Josephine Kackley, the College Chorus and Men's Glee Club under the direction of Fred Patton, and the A Capella Choir under the direction of William Kimmel.
+In addition to the regular courses offered by this department there are many extra-curricular student activities open to both men and women.
+Tryouts for these organizations are held early in the fall term, the time of actual tryouts being announced on the various bulletin boards of the campus.
+This group includes the M. S. C. Band, under direction of Leonard Falcone; the Michigan State College Symphony Orchestra, under the direction of Michael Press; the Women's Glee Club, under the direction of Josephine Kackley; the Chorus and Men's Glee Club, under the direction of Fred Patton; and the A Cappella Choir, under the direction of William Kimmel.

-The Orchestra will again offer four symphony concerts this year, while the band will continue its series of open air concerts in the spring term besides appearing at athletic events throughout the year.
+All of these organizations give public concerts at intervals throughout the year.
+The Orchestra will offer its usual series of three symphony concerts, while the Band continues its open-air concerts in the spring term, besides appearing at athletic events throughout the year.

-Further information concerning the department of Music and its activities may be obtained at the office in the Music Building situated at the entrance to the campus.
+Further information concerning the Department of Music and its activities may be obtained at the office in the Music Building situated at the entrance to the campus.